foundersandcoders/Live-Peers/docs/sprint1/sprint1.md

 Student view (Enter Pin to View Mentor)
 Moderator View

-### Necessary feature:
-Request authentication for the creation of a room & joining a room

-### Stretch goals
-**Problem**: Participation
-1. Text service for participants:
-  + Write a piece of text that everyone else can see
-  + Names being attached to messages
-2. Level of authentication - determine identity of:
-  + Presenter
-  + Participant(s)

 ## Permissions Model
-This needs to be considered _before_ we flesh out our user journeys.
-In this project, we need to bake in the potential for our users' roles to change.

 Roles & Permissions      |   Mentor   |   Moderator   |   Student   |
 ------------|--------------|--------------|-----------|